 GreenWaste of Palo Alto Fall 2013 Residential Newsletter

 GreenWaste of Palo Alto Summer 2013 Residential Newsletter GreenWaste of Palo Alto Spring 2013 Residential Newsletter

 GreenWaste of Palo Alto Winter 2013 Residential Newsletter

 Recyclable Materials Guide

-Residents may now place some household hazardous waste curbside for collection.
-Used motor oil will be collected when placed in a clear one-gallon plastic container with a tight fitting screw-top lid.
-Used oil filters must be placed in a sealed clear tear-resistant bag.
+Residents may place some household hazardous waste curbside for collection.
+Used motor oil will be collected when placed next to your recycling container in a clear one-gallon plastic container with a tight fitting screw-top lid.
+Used oil filters must be placed next to your recycling container in a sealed clear tear-resistant bag.
 Used oil filter bags will be provided by GreenWaste at no additional charge.
-Residents may now also place household batteries (e.g., AA, AAA, D, nickel cadmium)* and cell phones in clear tear-resistant bags and place them next to your recycling container for curbside pick-up.
+Residents may also place household batteries (e.g., AA, AAA, D, nickel cadmium)* and cell phones in clear tear-resistant bags and place them on your recycling container for curbside pick-up.

 *IMPORTANT!
 Prior to depositing dead batteries in the battery recycling containers, Federal Law now requires the terminals be taped with non-conductive tape (electrical, duct, or masking tape) to prevent short-circuiting during transport.